 I love how NdGT’s thoughts about science are as romantic as Tina Modotti’s thoughts about marriage, and how they both have this faith in the beauty of diving into the unknown—it’s a reason to wake up in the morning, a reason to have hope, and a reason to love someone.
 I mean maybe I’m going way overboard here, but that all makes me pretty swoony.

 The Great Unknown is scary: It’s the bottom of the ocean, the far reaches of the universe, what will happen to us in 10, 20, 30 years, and (the ultimate unknown, I suppose) what happens to us after we die.
 But it’s also pretty wonderful, because it’s where hope lives, and where stories start. it’s a place that exists only in our imaginations, which makes it more OURS than any place we’ve ever lived.
 And that means everyone’s unknown is a little different.”

 Then there’s this comment that Rookie reader “M” left on my June editor’s letter:

 Ho lee shit.
 I’ve been having this thought a lot lately: “What if I tried my hardest with everything in my power to do the things I really want to do?”
 It’s kind of embarrassing to admit that I’m not already trying my hardest, and also that this simple thought has only recently popped into my head.
 Every time I think this thought, I start to feel nervous with excitement, though.

-She’s talking about June’s theme, of course, but I think she taps into the exact exhilarating feeling that makes The Great Unknown truly wonderful, even if you can’t stand having unanswered questions.
+M is talking about June’s theme, of course, but I think they tap into the exact exhilarating feeling that makes the Great Unknown truly wonderful, even if you can’t stand unanswered questions.
 The anticipation of your newest incarnation alone is true excitement under all those nerves, and this moment is worth basking in all on its own.
 Looking out my window at my new view, I am immensely comforted by the neutrality of every building, like the world is just waiting for us to color it in.